Assiniboine Park and the Assiniboine Park Zoo have many fabulous opportunities for you to get out and be active. Or, we can come to you!

-Are you looking for an exciting and engaging nature-based outlet for your children this year?
-Our popular Nature Tots programs are a great way to give preschool age children the opportunity to share in exploring the simple wonders of the natural world.
-Our Nature Tots workshops are based on the idea that children have a natural curiosity of the world around them.
+Our popular preschool and Kindergarten outreach programs are a great way to give children the opportunity to share in exploring the simple wonders of the natural world.
+Our workshops are based on the idea that children have a natural curiosity of the world around them.
 It is our job to encourage and explore that curiosity through imaginary play, songs, movement, stories, art, and loads of other fun activities.

 No bus to book!
 Our experienced educators bring some of Assiniboine Park’s most popular programs to you.
-Maximum number of participants per program is 25 students.
-School programs are 60 minutes in length.
 These programs are also great for Guide and Scout groups.

-A single teaspoon of soil is teeming with life; containing more than a billion microorganisms, helping to sustain plant and animal life.
 This program delves into the nitty-gritty of dirt, its environmental value, and the conservation and preservation of one of the earth’s most precious resources – our soil.
 Learn the relationships between plants, animals, and soil through role play and hands-on activities.

 Assiniboine Park offers interactive programs for seniors and adults of all abilities.
 We use plants to engage the senses and deepen learning experiences that benefit daily living.
 All programs include hands-on activities that create a meaningful way for people to express their creativity, share life experiences, increase self-esteem, and interact socially.